schowdhuri/uport-devdocs/markdown/docs/credentials/verification tutorial.md

 }
 ```

-**Note**: in practice the signing key for the identity should remain private.
+Please note that in practice the signing key for the identity **should** remain private.

 ## Create a Verification Service